nevakrien/Turing-compiler/README.md

 it also means we dont need to depend on numpy.

 ## interpeters VS tmc0
-even the O0 compile run is consistently faster than the interpeters. this is very promicing since there is a lot wrong with tmc0 in terms of preformance. it is made to be as simple as possible not to be fast
+even the O0 code is consistently faster than the interpeters. this is very promicing since there is a lot wrong with tmc0 in terms of preformance. it is made to be as simple as possible not to be fast

 from the tests I ran on the interpeter it apears that not keeping track of the counter has a small yet semi consistent advantage.